royapakzad/guardrail_agentic/README.md

 A domain-agnostic policy based on the standard harm taxonomy used across major LLM guardrail frameworks (violence, hate speech, sexual content, self-harm, CBRNE/drugs, illegal activity, privacy, misinformation, harassment).
 Use these as a starting point when you have no domain-specific policy, or to benchmark your domain policy against a generic baseline. `policy_generic_fa.txt` is the full Farsi translation.

-### `config/rubric.txt`

-An optional scoring rubric passed to the guardrail as supplementary guidance.
-The primary scoring mechanism is the deduction-based system described in [Section 7](#7-scoring-methodology) — the rubric can add domain-specific context but does not override the deduction table.

 ---

 ## 7. Scoring Methodology